zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns the set of children of the given index
+Returns the set of children of the given index.